-Typically this program is offered in spring semester during alternate years, operating spring 2022, spring 2024, spring 2026, etc. It is open to ALL qualified students interested in environmental studies.
+Typically this program is offered in spring semester during alternate years, operating spring 2022, spring 2024, spring 2026, etc. The program is paused for 2026, so pleased be advised that the next possible program date is spring 2027.
+It is open to ALL qualified students interested in environmental studies.
 A combination of lectures, extensive field experiences and brief research projects enable students to learn about the interconnected human-nature system and appreciate this fascinating continent.
 All courses are taken concurrently and are highly integrated to provide a strong interdisciplinary focus.

 Students are free to travel independently after the program as well as during spring break.